-If you are suffering from an injury or other dangerous side effects after taking prescription medication or having a medical device implanted, our drug injury lawyers can help determine whether you have a case.
+If you are suffering from an injury or other dangerous side effects after taking prescription medication or having a medical device implanted, our pharmaceutical lawyers can help determine whether you have a case.
 If you do, we will file a claim on your behalf at no initial cost to you.

 Medical devices, implants and products we are currently investigating:

 If you have had surgery to implant a hernia mesh 2006 or after, you may be eligible to file a hernia mesh lawsuit.
 Baron & Budd can help you navigate your legal options.

 Investigating hip replacement lawsuits regarding the potentially serious health problems associated with certain metal-on-metal hip implants.

 IVC filters are devices implanted to prevent blood clots that have been linked to punctured organs and internal bleeding.